tifanihusna/starter-academic/content/authors/admin/_index.md

   superuser: true

 # Role/position/tagline
-  Role: Postdoctoral Fellow, King Fahd University of Petroleum and Minerals
+  Role: Postdoctoral Fellow, Interdisciplinary Research Center for Finance and Digital Economy, King Fahd University of Petroleum and Minerals

 # Organizations/Affiliations to show in About widget
 # organizations: Waseda University

 # Short bio (displayed in user profile at end of posts)
-  bio: My research interests include topics in labor economics, particularly minimum wages and its impact on labor market outcomes.
+  bio: My research interests include topics in labor economics.
+Currently, I am also working on the economic effects of fintech.

 # Experience to show in About widget
   Work experience: